 Best Maryland Trips for Families

-Baltimore is also very useful for families because the National Aquarium, Maryland Science Center, harbor attractions, historic ships, and walkable waterfront areas can fill a weekend.
+Baltimore is also useful for families because the National Aquarium, Maryland Science Center, harbor attractions, historic ships, and walkable waterfront areas can fill a weekend.
 Families who prefer outdoor trips can look toward Deep Creek Lake, Swallow Falls, and Western Maryland.

 Best Family-Friendly Maryland Ideas